 How to take a Live Photo

 In your iPhone camera app, make sure the Live Photo capture option is enabled.
 This looks like a set of diffused rings in the camera toolbar at the top of your display when you're in the Photo mode.
-When activated, it's yellow; it's grey when not.
+When it's not activated, it's got a diagonal line through it, but that disappears when you switch it on.

 Once that's activated, all you have to do is take a photo by pressing the shutter button, or by clicking one of the volume buttons on your phone.